-1. Do not apply any thermal grease to the heatsink or the CPU die -- the required amount has already been applied to the heatsink.
-2. Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the Serverboard's and the Heatsink Bracket underneath.
-3. Screw in two diagonal screws (i.e., the #1 and the #2 screws) until just snug (-do not over-tighten the screws to avoid possible damage to the CPU.)
-4. Finish the installation by fully tightening all four screws.
+1. Do not apply any thermal grease to the heatsink or the CPU die -- the required amount has already been applied.
+2. Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the serverboard and the heatsink bracket underneath.
+3. Screw in two diagonal screws (i.e., the #1 and the #2 screws) until just snug (do not over-tighten the screws to avoid possible damage to the CPU.)
+4. Add the two remaining screws then fully tighten all four screws.